mopp/AOJ.vim/README.md

 -------
 * * *
 **:AOJSubmit**
-    When You open one of problems, It Submits Your source code to AOJ.
+    When You open one of problems, It Submits Your source code to AOJ(http://judge.u-aizu.ac.jp/onlinejudge/index.jsp).
     Then, AOJ.vim will open unite buffer.
     If You cannot see your ID in it, Please execute redraw command like <C-L> in unite buffer.